- There is limited evidence on the impact of medicinal cannabis on the quality of life of people with MS.

 Both trials are ‘open-label observational trials’.
 This means that participants will know that they are taking the medicinal cannabis, unlike some other trials where some participants would take a mock treatment (placebo).
 Also, unlike some trials, there are costs associated with these trials; the trials will supply the medicinal cannabis at a discounted price.
 This is probably a reflection on the different commercial pipeline for medicinal cannabis compared to a conventional pharmaceutical agent, where intellectual property rights mean that companies can recoup their costs when the patented drug comes to market.
 It is important to note that both trials have received ethics approval from independent ethics committees.

-MS Australia is pleased to see Australian trials exploring the use of medicinal cannabis in people with MS and look forward to bringing the MS community the results when these trials conclude.
+MS Research Australia is pleased to see Australian trials exploring the use of medicinal cannabis in people with MS and look forward to bringing the MS community the results when these trials conclude.

 These are just two examples of a wide range of important clinical trials and research studies currently underway in Australia.
-To find out more information about these trials, please visit the MS clinical trials website: www.mstrials.org.au.
+To find out more information about these trials, please visit our MS clinical trials website: www.mstrials.org.au.